 I thought this a lot during my very first week of classes at UBC: “Everyone seems so much smarter than me."

-And even as a 5th year I still catch myself thinking that.
+And even now, I still catch myself thinking this.

 But university is the time and place to feel like you don’t know everything—because nobody knows everything.
 In the wise words of Professor Gavin Paul, “We are all here not because we know everything, but because we want to recognize what we don’t know.”